top of page

 BIOGRAPHY

 My musical journey started at an early age.
 My earliest memories of music involve enjoying records with mom & dad, playing piano with grandma, and hearing grandpa play fiddle.
-Public school music programs supported me playing woodwinds, keyboard and guitar.
-Colleges helped me attain a masters degree in Jazz Studies and Improvised music and lots of experience, performing, gigging and teaching.
-Moving to the Pacific Northwest in the 90s, I became immersed in the local spirits creativity, ingenuity and art.
-It is a honor to play with some of the world's finest musicians!
+Public school music programs supported my interest in music by providing a nurturing space to explore woodwinds, keyboard, and guitar.
+Colleges helped me attain a Master's degree in Jazz Studies and Improvised music.
+Years of performing many types and genres of music on multiple instruments in many different settings has made me melodically fluent, rhythmically accurate, and artistically interesting.
+Moving to the Pacific Northwest in the 90s, I became immersed in the community spirit and its creativity, ingenuity and art.
+It is an honor to play with some of the world's finest musicians.

-I keep a busy playing, recording, and studio schedule in the Pacific Northwest.
-My current music projects include: The Olympia Jazz Tenttette and the all improv Seattle collective How Now Brown Cow.
-Past projects include: reggae/jamband band High Ceiling, serving as music director for the South Sound Swing Orchestra
+I keep a busy teaching, performing, and studio schedule in the Pacific Northwest.
+My current music projects include: the all improv Seattle collective How Now Brown Cow. reggae/rock/jamband band High Ceiling, and serving as Professor of Music at South Puget Sound College.

 My work is featured on several albums, including: